 Students should prepare for the challenges at Wofford by taking strong academic programs in high school (see recommended courses).
 Each applicant is judged on their merit as a potential Wofford student.
-Particular attention is paid to the applicant's courses, level of curriculum, class rank, test scores, grades, essay, extracurricular leadership, and a recommendation from the high school guidance counselor.
+Particular attention is paid to the applicant's courses, level of curriculum, class rank, grades, essay, extracurricular leadership, and a recommendation from the high school guidance counselor.

 Requirements for Incoming First Year Students

 - Students must have a high school diploma or GED or must be on track to earn one.

-- Students applying for admission to Wofford must take the SAT or ACT and submit scores to the Admission Office.
+- Students applying for admission to Wofford have the option to submit their SAT or ACT scores to the Admission Office.
 We currently accept scores for both the old and new formats of the SAT.
 To learn more about our test optional policy, please visit our Test Optional page.

-- Complete the Common Application for admission (including application fee, SAT/ACT scores, high school transcript and Common Application High School Report Form) by the appropriate deadline.
+- Complete the Common Application for admission (including application fee, optional SAT/ACT scores, high school transcript and Common Application High School Report Form) by the appropriate deadline.

 Requirements for Transfer Students